foxamanda2/BlackJack/README.md

 II.
 If player is busted computer wins
 II.
 If computer busted player has won.
 II.
 If it is a tie than the computer has won

+A-Algorithm

+What is needed for the game?

+Cards
+-Suit
+-Face
+-Value
+-Combine the three
+Deck
+--Make Method
+---Create a list for the deck
+---List of Suits and Faces
+---Two for loops inside to combine list
+---Give the cards a value
+---Add to the list
+--Shuffle method
+---Do the cool shuffle with the list

+Player
+--Card of hands Method
+---Take the top two cards off the top of the list
+---Place into a list for hands and computer
+---remove the list from deck

+Program
+--Method to welcome to the game
+--Method to ask if you want to play the game
+--Method to reveal top two cards
+--Main